Olympus E-M10 III vs Pentax KP

 It is notable that the KP has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-Both the E-M10 III and the KP are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the KP does not have a direct predecessor.
+The KP is a recent model that features in the current product line-up of Pentax.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 III and the Pentax KP?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.